 3. Write down your negative thoughts

-“The simple act of writing [your thoughts] down and reading them back helps people see that they’re not really objective statements,” she explains.
-It’s from this perspective that you can more easily recognize that your negative thoughts are actually pretty silly, completely false, or just an overgeneralization.
+Break out the pen and paper, old-school style, and translate any negative self-talk into written words.
+Similar to the above, Dr. Tulchin says this can help create distance between you and your thoughts.
+“The simple act of writing [your thoughts] down and reading them back can often help you to see that they’re not really objective statements,” she explains.
+It’s from this perspective that you’ll be more likely to recognize that your negative thoughts are actually pretty silly, completely false, or more so sweeping generalizations.

 4. Turn your negative thoughts into more empowering ones

-6. Find accountability
+8. Find accountability

 In a similar vein as the above, managing a tough time alone is only bound to make it tougher.
 Dr. Tulchin advises enlisting someone to help keep you accountable to your short- and long-term goals—whether that’s a friend, family member, or therapist.
 “A major part of my role as a therapist is to assign homework and hold people accountable if they then don’t do it,” she says.
 “If they don’t do it outside of session, I have them do it in the session.
 I’m trying to show them that it’s really important to follow through and do the things that are going to help you, even if they feel hard in the moment.”

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.